Uncovering Autoregressive LLM Knowledge of Thematic Fit in Event Representation

 We conducted a preliminary study to determine good temperature and top\_p parameter values for the \llms.
-We used \gpt-3.5 on a subset of the \FerIns\ dataset (20 samples $\sim$ 8\%) and ran a parameter sweep over temperature values (0.0, 0.5, 0.9) and top\_p values (0.5, 0.7, 0.95).
+We used GPT-3.5 on a subset of the \FerIns\ dataset (20 samples $\sim$ 8\%) and ran a parameter sweep over temperature values (0.0, 0.5, 0.9) and top\_p values (0.5, 0.7, 0.95).
 Temperature values were chosen near-uniformly across the scale to examine a wide range of the model creativity setting.
 Higher values correspond to higher randomness (aka "creativity") in the output.
 High values of top\_p limit the randomness in the output to more probable tokens.
 Since we were more interested in accurate output, and less interested in creative writing for our purposes here, we tested top-p threshold values on the higher half of the scale.
-We then sort the human rating list and the generated scores list and compute a Spearman's Rank Correlation Coefficient (\rhoSymbol) between these two sorted lists.
 Temperature~0.0 and top\_p~0.95 showed the highest correlation coefficient with human judgments on our sample.
 We set the max\_tokens parameter based on the length of the prompt and its expected output.
-For experiments with Head Lemma Tuples input, we set max\_tokens to 100, whereas for Generated Sentences input, we set it to 300.
+For experiments with Lemma Tuples input, we set max\_tokens to 100, whereas for Generated Sentences input, we set it to 300 (for Simple prompting).
 As \stepByStepPrompting\ is expected to be lengthy to clarify the underlying reasons, we set max\_tokens to 600 there.
-We used these settings in all experiments.\footnote{The source code is available at: \url{https://github.com/SafeyahShemali/LLM-Thematic-Fit-24}}
+We used these settings in all experiments.